 Additional Course Work Option

 Reciprocity Agreement with the University of Denver in Law and Economics Program.
 For more information click here.

 Upon completion of the core course work, students must pass a series of qualifying written examinations to become a candidate for the PhD degree.
 The qualifying exams are offered at the end of the firs and second year of course work.
 After the first year of coursework the student will be tested to assess their mastery of microeconomics and quantitative methods (including econometrics).
-After completing the extended core in the second year students will be tested to assess their mastery of advanced microeconomics and chosen specialized coursework.
-For a complete description of the qualification exam requirements, refer to the graduate bulletin.
+After completing the extended core in the second year students will be tested to assess their ability to perform independent research.

 Research Presentation and other Thesis Related Requirements